Approach

 Our Motivation

-The 2016-24 Strategic Plan will soon reach the end of its lifecycle.
-The effort, championed by many faculty, staff and students across our campuses and units, successfully guided our priorities and allowed the University to achieve significant milestones.
+The 2016-24 Strategic Plan has reached the end of its lifecycle.
+The effort, championed by many faculty, staff, and students across our campuses and units, successfully guided our priorities and allowed the University to achieve significant milestones.

 As collaborations began for the strategic planning process, President Bendapudi’s priorities evolved into goals that will guide our community’s efforts.